neuralpain/qbactivator/README.md

 ### Where are the license keys?

-License keys are not provided.
-The qbactivator script will automatically install the [appropriate license keys](#a-few-things-before-you-start) for the version of QuickBooks software (being) installed on the system.
+License keys are not provided. `qbactivator` will automatically install the [appropriate license keys](#a-few-things-before-you-start) for the version of QuickBooks software (being) installed on the system.
 This is to ensure stability during activation and avoid any potential issues that may arise from using invalid or incorrect license keys.
+To maintain the activator's functionality, keys are updated as soon as they are made available and will be published in the following release.

 ### Should I run this activator with PowerShell?